MarvellEmbeddedProcessors/dao/doc/guides/tools/liquid_crypto_perf.rst

 	the amount of data processed in each operation.
 The buffer size should be a multiple of the block size of the symmetric cipher algorithm being used.

-	The default buffer size is 64 bytes.
+	The default buffer size is ``64`` bytes.

 * ``--enable-ooo``

 	Enable out-of-order completion of crypto operations.
-        out-of_order can significantly improve throughput by eliminating head-of-line blocking.
+	Out-of-order can significantly improve throughput by eliminating head-of-line blocking.
-        Particularly beneficial for variable-latency operations and high-throughput scenarios. when enabled, operations may complete in a different order than they were submitted.
+	Particularly beneficial for variable-latency operations and high-throughput scenarios.
+	When enabled, operations may complete in a different order than they were submitted.
-        Applications must be designed to handle out-of-order completion correctly
+	Applications must be designed to handle out-of-order completion correctly.

 * ``--ecc-curve <curve>``

-		Specify the ECC curve type to use for ECDSA cryptographic operations. supported curves are:
+	Specify the ECC curve type to use for ECDSA cryptographic operations.
+	Supported curves are:

-	   - ``secp192r1``
+	- ``secp192r1`` (default)
 	- ``secp224r1``
 	- ``secp256r1``
 	- ``secp384r1``
 	- ``secp521r1``

-	   - Default curve is ``secp192r1``
+* ``--enq-timeout <minutes>``

+    Maximum time (in minutes) to continue enqueue attempts after failures occur.
+    Default: ``90`` minutes.

+* ``--drain-timeout <minutes>``

+	Maximum time (in minutes) to drain remaining operations after enqueue loop completes.
+	Default: ``30`` minutes.

 Examples
 --------